ankschoubey/blog/src/content/post/dev-life/test-first/contract/a-simple-contract-test.md

 This way, I created a simple contract between the back and front end.
 These contracts can be copied to the frontend whenever the tests run, and frontend tests can run too.

 One can create a simple CI pipeline to automate this further.
+Something like the following:

+1. Whenever the backend code get's committed, a CI job runs all the unit tests.
+2. These unit tests create new json contracts.
+3. These JSON contracts get copied to the frontend.

+## Conclusion

+One need not use a complex library to achieve contract testing between a frontend and a backend.
+If a good testing process if followed on the backend and frontend tests run over Mocked responses, the backend REST API test responses can be saved to a file and these can serve the basis for frontend tests.
+Thus, establishing a simple contract.